Cal Raleigh Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.6 K/9, the fifth-best in MLB.
+- The Blue Jays pitching staff ranks second in MLB with a collective 9.9 strikeouts per nine innings.

-- The Blue Jays have the 12th-ranked team ERA among all MLB pitching staffs (3.93).
+- The Blue Jays have a 3.77 team ERA that ranks 11th across all MLB pitching staffs.

-- Gausman (2-2) gets the starting nod for the Blue Jays in his sixth start of the season.
-He has a 2.84 ERA in 31 2/3 innings pitched, with 41 strikeouts.
+- Bassitt makes the start for the Blue Jays, his sixth of the season.
+He is 3-2 with a 4.82 ERA and 21 strikeouts through 28 2/3 innings pitched.

-- His most recent time out was on Sunday against the New York Yankees, when the righty threw seven scoreless innings while allowing three hits.
+- His most recent time out came on Monday against the Chicago White Sox, when the righty went 6 1/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.